bgd-labs/aave-stk-v1-5/properties.md

 - $shares = {assets * exchangeRate \over 1e18}$

+- initializer and constructor only initialize variables not previously initialized

 ### Slashing

 - `slash` should revert when amount exceeds max slashing amount